cooper/ferret/doc/Operators.md

     -=

 Alters a value by subtracting a value from it.
+At its left must be an assignable variable, property, or other type of lvalue.

 Tokenized as `OP_SUB_A`.